shrianshChari/SlippiStatsBot/readme.md

 	- [ ] Determine the number of kills each player had, final stock count at the end of the game
 	- [ ] Figure out custom stock emojis to display final stock count
 	- [ ] Design final layout of embed to be used
+	- [ ] Flags/arguments to include/not include certain stages
+	- [ ] Picture of stage to indicate stage played on
+	- [ ] Include link to/txt file of JSON data to be used elsewhere
+	- [ ] Handle exceptions to weird SLP files/replays for Akaneia/BM exclusive content
 - [ ] Create an about command that describes information about the bot
 - [x] Add license
 - [ ] Potentially implement userinfo command (?)